saibotsivad/json-schema-to-markdown/README.md

 Install the normal way: `npm install json-schema-to-markdown`

-or if using cli, install globally: `npm install -g json-schema-to-markdwon`
+or if using cli, install globally: `npm install -g json-schema-to-markdown`

 Use it like this: